-Please note that coronavirus regulations have meant the suspension of Wellbeing Centre on-site services for the time being.
-Provisions are being made for supporting our patients in their own homes (thank you so much for bearing with us).
+Provisions are also being made, where necessary, for supporting our patients in their own homes (thank you so much for bearing with us).

 We support people to live their lives outside of the hospice, as well as they possibly can, given their diagnosed condition.

 You may be referred to us by your GP, other community health professionals or by a hospice consultant.